 - Quiet drivetrain – With the advent of clutch type rear derailleurs (SRAM Type 2 and Shimano Shadow Plus) chainslap is heavily minimized because the derailleur does not move as freely.
 The chain is also shorter and has more tension in a 1X drivetrain, which also helps on noise with riding over rough terrain.

-What cassette should I run?
+What cassette should I run for my 1X Drivetrain?

 If you’re looking to buy a 9-speed cassette online I suggest checking out Jenson USA for the best selection and prices.